Lipen/discrete-math-course/typst/hw4.typ

 One contains the legendary *Crystallized Theorem*, the others are empty.
 Each vault bears an inscription:
 #Block[
-  *Gold vault*: "The Theorem is not here."
+  *Gold vault:* "The Theorem is not here."

-  *Silver vault*: "The Theorem is in the Gold vault."
+  *Silver vault:* "The Theorem is in the Gold vault."

-  *Lead vault*: "The Theorem is here."
+  *Lead vault:* "The Theorem is here."
 ]

 Ancient texts warn: "You cannot trust all the inscriptions, nor can you dismiss them entirely."